 Trees are an essential addition to any yard and landscape plan.
 Taking proper care of them can mean the difference between a healthy, vibrant addition to your property and a decaying, accident-waiting-to-happen problem.
 Proper management is something that can be learned through study and doing.
-Luckily, some of the essential tips to caring for your trees are gathered below to help get you get started.
+Luckily, some of the essential tree care tips to caring for your trees are gathered below to help get you get started.

 Ask Questions About Your Trees